 - Professional Skills in Health Psychology - This is designed to help develop your professional Health Psychology skills and you will learn all relevant codes of professional practice, along with how to apply them to your own work.

 You will explore an area of Health Psychology and produce a doctoral level thesis based on a major piece of empirical research.

 The University continually enhances our offer by responding to feedback from our students and other stakeholders, ensuring the curriculum is kept up to date and our graduates are equipped with the knowledge and skills they need for the real world.
 This may result in changes to the course.
 If changes to your course are approved, we will inform you.

 Learning and Teaching

-The course is mostly distance-based, with normally around 12 days on campus across the three years.
+The course is mostly distance-based, with normally around 12 days per year on campus.
 This approach is highly popular for employers and employees, and is supported by a range of clinical experts alongside the UWE academic team.
 It's designed to give you the knowledge and skills needed to practice in a safe and competent manner, and the education and research base to evaluate and inform current and future practice.